• 23 Hitchin Road, Stevenage, Hertfordshire SG1 3BJ

 • Admissions

-We are focused on understanding people, relationships and the real-life patterns underneath addiction.
+We are focused on understanding people, relationships, and the real-life patterns that sit beneath addiction.

-People often come to Abbington House feeling frightened or overwhelmed.
-These are some of their experiences.
+Many people arrive at Abbington House feeling frightened or overwhelmed.
+These are some of their experiences of residential recovery.

 %